Orlando Injunction Attorney

 Learn All About Injunctions and How They Work in Orlando, FL

-Judges (not juries) decide whether to issue an injunction or not.
-If the petition for an injunction is properly filled out and the contents are sufficient to meet the standard, a judge will order a temporary injunction and order a final injunction hearing date be set as soon as possible.
-In the meantime, the respondent cannot have any contact with the petitioner and must abide by any other orders the judge included in the temporary injunction – such as not allowing the respondent to return home, or ordering the respondent to continue to pay to support the petitioner (and children, where applicable).
+Judges, not juries, decide whether to issue an injunction.
+If the petitioner completes the form properly and provides enough information to meet the legal standard, the judge will issue a temporary injunction and schedule a final hearing as soon as possible.
+During this time, the respondent must avoid any contact with the petitioner and comply with any additional terms the judge sets, such as vacating the home or continuing to provide financial support to the petitioner (and children, if applicable).

-When the court holds the final injunction hearing, it must make findings of fact that there exists circumstances to warrant the issuance of the injunction.
-For example, yelling profanities and threats at the petitioner are not always sufficient – even if they occur on more than one occasion.
-A Florida court has even held that a respondent’s statement that he had a gun and that he wasn’t afraid to use was not sufficient to constitute a threat because there was no overt act that indicated an ability to carry out the threat or to justify a belief that any violence was imminent.
-Santiago v.
-Towle, 917 So.2d 909 (Fla.
+During the final hearing, the judge must determine whether circumstances justify issuing the injunction.
+For example, repeatedly shouting profanities or making threats at the petitioner may not be enough, even if the behavior happened more than once.
+In one case, a Florida court ruled that a respondent’s comment about owning a gun and “not being afraid to use it” did not qualify as a threat because there was no overt act or indication that violence was imminent.
+(Santiago v.
+Towle, 917 So.2d 909, Fla.
 5th DCA 2005).

 How to Seal or Expunge a Restraining Order or Injunction